 - Excavation grading, paving and related occupations: No increased risk

 - Other construction trades occupations: No increased risk

-- General contractors: No increased risk
+- General contractors: 1.3 times the risk

 Relative Risk by Industry and Occupation